oracle-livelabs/apex/apex-professional-consolidated/introduction.md

 # Introduction

-This Workshop provides a consolidated list of Hands-on Labs to get started with Oracle APEX.
-Through these labs, you will learn to develop fully functional Responsive APEX Apps such as Online Shopping Cart application, Projects and Tasks Management, Human Workflows.
-We have carefully crafted the Hands-on Labs to facilitate your complete learning of APEX, covering every aspect from beginning to end.
+This workshop provides a consolidated list of Hands-on Labs to help you gain practical knowledge of building apps using Oracle APEX.
+Through these labs, you learn to develop fully functional Responsive APEX Apps such as Online Shopping Cart, Projects and Tasks Management, and  Human Workflows applications.
+We have carefully crafted the Hands-on Labs to facilitate your complete learning of APEX, covering every concept  from beginning to end.
+Once you complete these labs, you gain a solid understanding of Oracle APEX concepts and are confident of building apps.

 *Note: This workshop assumes you are using Oracle APEX 23.1.*

 ### Objectives:
 - Strengthen your APEX concepts by running the Hands-on Labs
 - Links to access all 19 Hands-on Labs
+- Prepare for the Oracle APEX Cloud Developer Professional Certification Exam

 ## Oracle APEX Hands-On Labs Links